AIStor logo

-MinIO supports both synchronous and near-synchronous replication depending on the architectural choices and rate of change with the data.
+MinIO supports both synchronous and near-synchronous replication depending on the architectural choice and rate of change with the data.
 In each of these scenarios, it is imperative that the replication be as close to strictly consistent as possible (taking into account bandwidth considerations and the rate of change).

 MinIO's approach to data replication creates active-active storage systems that can be used on:

 MinIO’s data replication is designed for resilience at scale.
-Key features include:

 What to Consider When Implementing MinIO’s Active-Active Replication